ZacharyEspiritu/zacharyespiritu.github.io/_projects/2019-05-02-vehicle-routing.markdown

 While each <span class="small-caps">Cvrp</span> instance only provides for $$num\_instance$$ vehicles in a valid solution, we initialized our solutions to contain $$num\_instance + 1$$ routes.
 This extra "ghost vehicle" holds unassigned customers and acts as a temporary container until a customer has been assigned to a valid route.

-If any customers are currently being serviced by the "ghost" vehicle, the distance traversed by the "ghost" vehicle is multiplied by a large constant as a penalty within the objective function.
+If any customers are currently being served by the "ghost" vehicle, the distance traversed by the "ghost" vehicle is multiplied by a large constant as a penalty within the objective function.
 (We arbitrarily decided on `100000` as our constant based on the scope of the instances we were tasked with solving.)
 This incentivizes the local search algorithm to move as many things out of the "ghost" vehicle as possible as to lower the objective function's value.

 Multiplying the ghost vehicle's distance by a constant is preferable to simply returning $$\infty$$ (as what our objective function would do if any of the capacity constraints were violated by a route) for two reasons:

 - It allows our objective function to "express" how close it is to the valid region of the solution space.
-If $$\infty$$ was returned when any customers were serviced by the ghost vehicle, regardless of how many customers needed to be moved (all customers vs just one customer), the objective function would not express that the solution had improved in any way, and thus getting stuck in the invalid solution region was possible since $$\infty$$ values makes it easy to backtrack farther away from the valid solution region (for example, by moving vehicles out of valid routes back into the ghost vehicle).
+If $$\infty$$ was returned when any customers were served by the ghost vehicle, regardless of how many customers needed to be moved (all customers vs just one customer), the objective function would not express that the solution had improved in any way, and thus getting stuck in the invalid solution region was possible since $$\infty$$ values makes it easy to backtrack farther away from the valid solution region (for example, by moving vehicles out of valid routes back into the ghost vehicle).

 - Improvements in route distance are captured by the objective function even if elements still remain in the ghost vehicle, whether in routes that represent actual vehicles as well as routes within the ghost vehicle.
 This allows improvements towards the true optimum to be made even if the ghost vehicle has not yet been fully resolved, and essentially allows `local_search` to multipurpose the computation time spent on resolving the ghost vehicle for improving overall routing distance on the valid portions of the solution.